zaidmukaddam/Wall-E/README.md

 ## Download , Set and Share 10000+ HD Wallpapers for completely free!!!
 - The goal of this app is to serve amazing Wallpapers to the people all across the world.
-- Bring your screen to life with exclusive Wallpapers delivered to you by Wallify
+- Bring your screen to life with exclusive Wallpapers delivered to you by Wooble
 - Did you know that an average user checks their device more than 100 times a day?
 Make each time a real pleasure with unique wallpapers from QHD Wallpapers collections.
 - Let your device become a source of self-expression, joy, inspiration and beautiful!